-Taylor, the longtime Children's director School the laboratory school at Carnegie Mellon University, has passed away at 99 and 10 months.
-She was a woman with large connecting sharing appetitesappender to knowledge, for experthe world through transfer coffee -for for sharing for experiencing hrough travel.
+Taylor, the director School longtime Children's the laboratory school at Carnegie Mellon University, has passed away at 99 and 10 months.
+She was a woman with large for for appetitesconnecting appended people, for knowledge, for expert the world through training for coffee for coffee agenda for sname for experiencing rough travel.
 Her taste for coffee and chocolate was legendary.